w3c/trace-context/trace_context/HTTP_HEADER_FORMAT_RATIONALE.md

   Storing original value also has negative effects.
 Valid `traceparent` is 55 characters (out of 512 allowed for `tracestate`).
 And "bad" headers could be much longer pushing valuable `tracestate` pairs out.
 Also this requirement increases the chance of abuse.
 When bad actor will start sending header with the version `99` that is only understood by that actor.
 And the fact that every system passes thru original value allows this actor to build complete solution based on this header.
 - Option 3 with the fallback to option 2 seems to allow the easiest transition between versions by forcing a lot of restrictions on the future.
 Initial proposal was to try to parse individual parts like `trace-id` than `span-id`.
 Assuming `span-id` size or format may change without changing `trace-id`.
 However majority sees potential for abuse here.
 So we suggest to force future versions be additive to the current format.
 And if parsing fails at any stage - simply restart the trace.

+## Response headers

+**TL;DR;** There are many scenarios where collaboration between distributed tracing vendors require writing and reading response headers.
+We can see that this can have value, but don't think right now is the right time to standardize.
+We decided to rather wait for individual vendors to start collaborate over response headers and later decide which scenarios worth standardizing.
+Using of `traceparent` and
+`tracestate` headers is not forbidden in response headers.

+### Use Cases

+1. Restart a trace and return new trace identification information to caller.
+2. Send Tenant ID/identity of the service so caller knows where to query telemetry from.
+3. Notify upstream to sample trace sending a sampling flag (+ sampling score) for delegated sampling.
+4. Report back data to the caller (like server timing, method name, application type and version).
+E.g. for http call - caller only knows the url when server knows route information.
+Route information may be helpful to caller to group outgoing requests.

+### Open Issues

+- If standard defines response headers - are they required or optional?
+- How are they propagated to the caller of the caller?
+Is this done via multiple hops?
+- Some IoT devices may not expect relatively large response headers.

+### Potential Content of a Header

+- `traceparent` can be used for use cases 1 and 3 (identity and deferred sampling).
+- `tracestate`-like header can be used for all use cases.

+### Problems*

+- Might not work in all scenarios (e.g queues).
+- Not sure what processing etc. would look like.